-This can be a painstaking process, and requires a heroic amount of patience and precision.
+However, manual data entry comes with huge and expensive potential for human error, which can completely undermine the whole endeavour of accurate project budget tracking.
+Tracking a project budget manually can also be a painstaking process, and requires a heroic amount of patience and precision.
 While Excel templates are available, they require a lot of customization to reflect the way your team actually works.
 If you’re looking to integrate project tool data, be prepared to hash around with different file types, formats and formulas.

 Using Timely as an example, you can break down budget spend by individual task, project phase and even employee.
 Employees themselves can have a blanket hourly rate, or a specific project rate—making it easy to account for any external contractors you bring into your team.
 For longer projects and retainers, there’s also the option to track recurring budgets.

-Intuitive dashboards that break down your most important project data are essential.
+Intuitive project management dashboards that break down your most important project data are essential.
 You don’t want to have to dig for information every time you need to quickly update a stakeholder.
 They also make a huge amount of sense if you’re managing multiple projects at once – providing a panopticon overview of all project performance from one clean space.

 Tagging is a no-brainer if you’re looking to break down budget consumption by project task or individual employee.
 You can also use them to categorize project work under phases, which provides a useful overview of budget requirements across resources and skills.